Wallace & Co plaques

 Other preachers

-Rectangular plaques of preachers with joined-up script.
-Neither of these plaques is marked.
+Three plaques of preachers with joined-up script.
+None of these plaques is marked.
 They are attributed to Wallace & Co on the basis that they belong to the same series of transfers as Knox above.
 Click here to read more.
-Left: 'R Raikes', 'Founder of Sunday Schools'.
-Stephen Duckworth has suggested that the Robert Raikes plaque might have been made in 1836 to commemorate the centenary of his birth.
+Left and centre: 'R Raikes', 'Founder of Sunday Schools'.
+Stephen Duckworth has suggested that these plaques might have been made in 1836 to commemorate the centenary of Raikes' birth.
 Right: 'Dr Adam Clarcke' (sic).

 The loving cup above gives a glimpse of a Wesley transfer in the same series, which I've yet to see on a plaque.